arpitbbhayani/articles/blogs/idf.md

 TF-IDF is one of the most popular measure that quantifies document relevance for a term.
-It is extensively used in Information Retrieval (Search Engines), Text Mining and for Text-heavy Machine Learning use cases.
-Today we take a deeper look into the better half of TF-IDF - IDF and dissect it ...
+It is extensively used in Information Retrieval (ex: Search Engines), Text Mining and for Text-heavy Machine Learning use cases.
+Today we explore the better half of TF-IDF and see the intuition behind it, its connection with Probability and its role in TF-IDF.

-Inverse Document Frequency (IDF) is a measure of _term rarity_ which means it suggests how rare the term is in the corpus.
-By intuition, this term rarity is proportional to the information the word contributes to the corpus.
-We could say, if a word is present in nearly all the documents (not rare) it could not provide sufficient information to distinguish, discriminate or rank documents.
+Inverse Document Frequency (IDF) is a measure of term rarity which means it quantifies how rare the term is in the corpus (document collection).
+The heuristic tells that rarer the term, the better it helps in discriminating, distinguishing and ranking documents and it contributes more information to the corpus than some frequent terms (like `a`, `the`, `and` etc).

 The IDF was heuristically proposed in the paper "[A statistical interpretation of term specificity and its application in retrieval](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.115.8343&rep=rep1&type=pdf)" (Spärck Jones, 1972)  was originally called Term Specificity.

 # The intuition behind IDF
 A term that occurs in many documents should be given lesser weight than the one that occurs in a fewer documents.
-This heuristic measure is thus inversely proportional to the document frequency (number of documents in which the term `t` is present) - and hence it is referred as Inverse Document Frequency.
+This measure is thus inversely proportional to the document frequency (number of documents in which the term is present) - and hence referred as Inverse Document Frequency.

 IDF INVERSELY PROPORTIONAL TO DOCUMENTS IN WHICH WORD IS PRESENT

-This means the words like `a`, `an`, `the`, etc that occues in a lot of documents should be givren a very small weight as compared to a term that occus in a fewer document.
-This rare term helps us discrimirate and distinguish relevant document.
+This means the words like `a`, `an`, `the`, etc that occurs in a lot of documents should be assigned a very small weight as compared to a term that occurs in a fewer document.

-Any function that meets this criteria could be used in this regard few sample functions are
+So any function that is inversely proportional to the document frequency could be used here.
+Some sample plots of function are shown below

 SAMPLE INVERWSE FUNCTIONS

+Depending on the nature of data we are playing with, the use case and how we want to decay the weight propertional to document frequency we could pick the function.

 # The most common IDF
-The most common IDF function is
+There are quite a few number of functions that fir the definition of IDF but the most common IDF function is

 IDF FUNCTION